ryankumar1011/DLR_LSTM/README.md

 # Battery State of Charge (SOC) Estimation using LSTM

-This is a stacked LSTM SOC (State of Charge) Estimation model I built while interning at DLR.
+This is a stacked LSTM SOC (State of Charge) Estimation model I built while interning at The German Aerospace Center (DLR).

 This project models battery performance in dynamic operating conditions using drive cycle test data from multiple open-source datasets.
 The implementation uses a black-box neural network approach with LSTM models to add non-linearity and adapt to noisy data, making it well-suited for forecasting time-series data like SOC.